-10.4.
-Conclusions
+10.4 Conclusions

 We have presented a multi-scale representation of grey-level image structure similar to the primal sketch idea and shown that it can be used for detecting stable scales and extracting regions of interest from an image in a solely bottom-up data-driven way, without any a priori assumptions about the shape of the primitives.
-The representation, which is essentially free from tuning parameters and ad hoc error criteria gives a qualitative description of the grey-level landscape with information about shown that under certain conditions the photometric distortions can be much greater than the geometric effects due to motion.
+The representation, which is essentially free from tuning parameters and ad hoc error criteria gives a qualitative description of the greylevel landscape with information about for important regions in the image.
+In other words, it generates coarse but safe segmentation cues, and can be used as a hypothesis generator for higher-level processes.
+We have demonstrated that this kind of information can serve as to control an edge detection scheme working at a proper level of scale and that it is useful for automatic cluster detection and modality analysis of histograms.
+More generally, we find this approach useful for